sixfeetup/scaf/{{cookiecutter.project_slug}}/README.md

 ### Update dependencies

-To update the backend app dependencies, you must edit the `backend/requirements/*.txt` files.
+To update the backend app dependencies, you must edit the `backend/requirements/*.in` files.
-Once you have made your changes, you need to regenerate the `backend/requirements/*.txt` files you must run:
+Once you have made your changes, you need to regenerate the `backend/requirements/*.txt` files using:

        $ make compile